laplcebeltrami/corpuscallosum/README.md

-## 2D MRI of corpus callosum of human brain
+## 2D MRI of probability map of corpus callosum segmentation of human brain

 The data was published in study